 Pop into a bite of these Pickled Mustard Seeds anytime you want a burst of flavor for your grilled meats and veggies.
 These vibrant seeds are a perfect way to elevate your seasoning with very little effort.

 No, they aren’t caviar, though I treat them just like it.
-These pickled mustard seeds are the special touch that pair perfectly on top of meats such as Coffee-Crusted Ribeye, Smoked Pastrami Steak, and even Smoked Pulled Ham.
+These pickled mustard seeds are the special touch that pairs perfectly on top of meats such as Coffee-Crusted Ribeye, Smoked Pastrami Steak, and even Smoked Pulled Ham.
 Try adding them to pasta salads, deviled eggs, or even vinaigrettes.

 Why You’ll Love Pickled Mustard Seeds